 every time I write a new article, the question “what is primary hyperhidrosis” comes up, because I am here to help people who suffer from excessive sweating.
 However, the term hyperhidrosis is not very well known.

-After years of doing my research, I have come to a fuller understanding of this terms and others that can be quite confusing.
+After years of doing my research, I have come to a fuller understanding of these terms and others that can be quite confusing.

 A Little About Sweating

 Over 98% of the world’s population sweats.
 There is just a small 1-2% of people that suffer from hypohidrosis, the condition where they do not sweat.
 The ones that sweat, have sweat glands all over our bodies.

-Sweating is there to primarily regulate our body temperature but also aids the skin to protect our vital organs.
+Sweating is there to primarily regulate our body temperature but it also aids the skin to protect our vital organs.
 Sweat prevents toxins from coming into our skin, but it also keeps our skin healthy and hydrated.

 We all sweat differently, some more and others less.
 Some sweat more on their foreheads, others in their armpits, others in their backs, and still others on their feet and palms.
-There is a 2-3% of the population that sweats more than necessary and normal.
+There is 2-3% of the population that sweats more than necessary and normal.

 These individuals (numbers could be significantly higher because many cases are not accounted for because not all people see a doctor when they sweat more than necessary) suffer from hyperhidrosis.

-However, before I describe hyperhidrosis a little more in detail, let us look at where sweat comes from and what in our body produces it.
+However, before I describe hyperhidrosis a little more in detail, let us look at where sweat comes from and what our body produces it.
 For that, we need to study a little about the sweat glands.

 2 Types Of Glands Described